Somatic EMDR Therapy

 Our Process

-Before we begin, you’ll be asked to complete a brief intake form.
+Before we begin, you’ll be asked to complete a brief inquiry form.
 This helps me get a clearer sense of who you are, what you’re seeking, and how I can best support you.

 During your intake process, we’ll explore a rough outline of your treatment plan and what to expect.
 We’ll establish your goals and lay the foundation for somatic EMDR.